SamuelKom/KP_Basics/README.md

 This implementation is not directly used by the client-server architecture, but it provides basic operations for elliptic curves over finite fields, including point addition and scalar multiplication.
 Scalar multiplication is performed using the double-and-add algorithm for computation of 𝑘𝑃 for a given point 𝑃 and scalar 𝑘.
 It also includes point validity checks to ensure correct calculations.

+As this class is not directly used, some tests have been written to verify functionality instead.

 ## DSA Signature Generation and Verification
 The DSA function implements the Digital Signature Algorithm for message authentication through the DSAKeyPair and DSASignature classes.